How to Track your Buzz: Best Social Media Monitoring Tools

 Set up social mention alerts to get daily notices about industry keywords or a specific brand.
-Alerts can be set up for a timetable, specific keyword and even sources and sent right to an inbox for tracking.
+Alerts can be set up for a timetable, specific keywords, and even sources and sent right to an inbox for tracking.

 Social Mention Buzz Widget

 This is a great aspect of the service – as noted on their website ”It requires virtually no programming skills.
-Just copy the html, set the search phrase and title, and put it on your site.”
-In other words, show off how often brand is mentioned online and track the conversations with a widget on a business home page to entice potential clients.
+Just copy the HTML, set the search phrase and title, and put it on your site.”
+In other words, show off how often the brand is mentioned online and track the conversations with a widget on a business home page to entice potential clients.

 Why we like it: The comprehensive search capacity and ability to see followers and users of a keyword or brand name online allows businesses to see who’s talking about them or their industry and how often.
-The web widget allows a brand to promote their existing buzz online for potential lead generation.
+The web widget allows a brand to promote its existing buzz online for potential lead generation.

 Tip: Always set the “Type” of search to “All” to see all web content types covering your keyword for a given amount of time.

 The long-standing leader in web content monitoring, Google Alerts is a great tool to utilize the largest database of URLs on the web to monitor their brand buzz online.
 Because it offers the most potential files, Google is still the go-to place for brands to listen to what people and businesses are saying about their brand or even their competition online.